-East Mountain High School is on a $4 \times 4$ accelerated block schedule where students can earn eight credits per school year by enrolling in four credits in the Fall and four credits in the Spring.
+East Mountain High School is on a 4 x 4 accelerated block schedule where students can earn eight credits per school year by enrolling in four credits in the Fall and four credits in the Spring.
 Each school year has two terms (Fall/Spring).
 For most classes, each term is equal to 1.0 credit.
-The exception to this are the A/B math classes where each term is equal to 0.5 credit.
+The A/B math classes, Health & Freshman Seminar and Economics & Senior Seminar courses equal 0.5 credit each.
 Students in grades 9 - 11 earn an extra 0.5 credit for the required Discovery Projects at the end of the Spring Term.